 On the eve of International Women’s Day in 2018, Los Angeles–based artist, activist, and educator Judy Baca spoke about her work and commitment to equity for all people in a presentation entitled Resistance and Affirmation.
 A natural leader, Baca has claimed space for women of color in both the feminist movement and the Chicano art movement since the 1970s.
 A collaboration of the McNay and UTSA, this lecture was part of the Louis A. and Frances B. Wagner Lecture Series and the Mellon Undergraduate Humanities Pathways Program.

-Most recently, UTSA assistant professor of English Jackie Cuevas and staff member Raitza Garcia sat on the Limitless!
+Most recently, Jackie Cuevas, associate professor of race, ethnicity, gender, and sexuality studies at UTSA and director of the Women’s Studies Institute, and staff member Raitza Garcia sat on the Limitless!
 Five Women Reshape Contemporary Art exhibition community committee.
 The McNay’s head of education Kate Carey and her colleague Lauren Thompson recently gave a presentation on the exhibition to UTSA’s modern art history classes led by professors Teresa Eckmann and Edith Toth.
 Additionally, the McNay’s curator of modern art and prints and drawings Lyle Williams conducted a virtual presentation for UTSA art students.
 Notably, UTSA students and graduates make up about 20% of the McNay Art Museum's staff.

 Beyond the educational benefits, this partnership provides students, faculty and staff an opportunity to participate in entertaining activities and further engage with members of the San Antonio community.

 The Dreamer and Undocumented student conversation consists of a panel discussion that will center in the immigrant experience while attending college and as a new professional.
 Our panelist will discuss their experiences as immigrants from different Latin American countries, and as current or former members of the undocumented community.Virtual Event